 The spokeswoman said this, and the opening of phase one of Buccament Bay, showed it was making good progress.
 She added: “Harlequin accepts, however, that there have been some delays.”

-The firm said the delays at Buccament Bay were primarily due to problems caused by the developer of phase one of the resort, the ICE Group run by Padraig O’Halloran, not finishing all the work under the contract.
+The firm said the delays at Buccament Bay were primarily due to problems caused by the developer of phase one of the resort, the ICE Group run by Padraig O’Halloran, not finishing all the work

 This has now gone to court.